 Secondary School - After School Club

-Volunteers lead baking classes for pupils, allowing them to get creative in the kitchen making new bakes and cakes.
-During the sessions, pupils will learn how to prepare a range of recipes, the nutritional value of various ingredients and how to achieve a balanced diet.
+Volunteers lead baking classes for pupils ages 11-13, allowing them to get creative in the kitchen making new bakes and cakes.
+During the sessions, pupils will learn how to prepare a range of recipes, and will compete in their very own bake off during the final session.

 Location and Travel

-Volunteer meetings are held every 1-2 weeks throughout term 1.
-Volunteers will be required to undertake a DBS check and complete safeguarding training.
+Volunteer taster sessions and socials are held every 1-2 weeks throughout term 1.
+Volunteers will be required to undertake a DBS check (and Certificate of Good Conduct if applicable) and complete safeguarding training.

-Sessions run weekly, for 6-8 weeks, at the schools.
-Times and dates for 2017 TBC.
+Sessions run weekly, for 6-8 weeks at the schools usually on Wednesday afternoons.
+Times and dates for 2020 TBC.

-Baking experience is essential as volunteers will be teaching their skills to young people.
-Experience of working with young people is not necessary.
-All we ask for is a friendly face and enthusiasm to get involved.
+If you have an interest in baking this is the ideal project for you as you will be encouraging young people.
+Experience of working with young people is an advantage but is not essential.
+All we ask for is a friendly face and enthusiasm to get involved!

 All volunteers will be required to: